Tom the Dancing Bug: Publication history

+The strip, originally titled Super Fun-Pak Comix, first appeared in New York Perspectives on June 8, 1990.
+It began running under its current name on May 31, 1991.
 As Bolling recounted in an interview:

 I started Tom the Dancing Bug in 1990 in a small New York newspaper.
 It was called New York Perspectives, then it was called New York Weekly, then it was called "bankrupt."
 But before it went bankrupt, I was able to sell the strip to a few other papers.
 For seven years, I was sending packages out and following up with phone calls, trying to get editors to run the strip.
 I ended up selling it to about 60 newspapers [under the name Quaternary Features].
 I was surprised at the success I had, especially in selling to daily newspapers.
 I didn't think it would be my market.

 In 1997, the Universal Press Syndicate approached me and asked if we could work together.
 That came at just the right time, as I was starting a more serious day job, and I was about to have my first baby.
 I just didn't have the time and energy to devote to the selling of the strip.
 I decided that whatever job they did would be better than whatever I could put forth at that time.

 The strip appears in mainstream and alternative weekly newspapers, as well as on the Boing Boing website.
 At its peak, it was syndicated in print in over 100 newspapers.
 It ran on Salon.com from 1995 until March 18, 2010.

 In 2012, Bolling launched a subscription service, the Inner Hive, which he credits with keeping the comic going amid declines in print newspapers.